stuntrally/stuntrally3/docs/VehicleModeling.md

 ```
 ![](images/wireS8.jpg)

-## XZ
+### XZ

 This car has very smooth body, but nowadays with too low tri count.

-Interior was made by me and thus is rather poor.
+*Interior* was made by me and thus is rather poor.
 I copied seats from S8, and made the rest of interior by extruding 1 line and adjusting it.
 It has also poor texturing there.
 But still it's an interior and better than none (the original model didn't have it).

-Next thing is that the body has holes.
+Next thing is that the body has *holes*.
 They are visible from close.
 It is needed to add triangles to interior which would be dark and would cover those holes.
 Interior also has holes, near mirrors, when seen from inside car.
 Need to add more interior faces there.
 This happens because faces are 1 sided in game.
-When adding the second, interior faces, keep some distance, because if it's too low, shadows are blinking on those parts.
+When adding the second, interior faces, keep some distance,
+because if it's too low, shadows are blinking on those parts.

-Wheel rim has too many tris (about 2x more).
-But I left it since too much decimation can produce unwanted distortion in mesh.
+Wheel rim has many tris, but I left it since too much decimation can produce unwanted distortion in mesh.

 ```
 XZ_body.mesh	 sub: 1  tri: 22.0k